AdamClarkStandke/ReinforcementLearning/README.md

 ### Programming:

 Programming was done using [MicroPython](https://micropython.org/).
-Everything basically followed Maxim Lapan's implementation as found in chapter 17 of his book execpt for programming the sensor, since I used a different sensor than what Maxim used.
-However I was able to find its I2C driver as detailed by [Mika Tuupola](https://github.com/tuupola/micropython-mpu9250) and was able to modify his code to work with Maxim's implementation.
-The directory structure on the sd card is the following:
+Everything basically followed Maxim Lapan's implementation as found in chapter 18 of his book execpt for programming the sensor, since I used a different sensor than what Max used.
+However I was able to find its I2C driver as detailed by [Mika Tuupola](https://github.com/tuupola/micropython-mpu9250) and was able to modify his code to work with Max's implementation.
+The directory structure on the sd card for the pyboard is the following:

 sd/
  - [ak8963.py](https://github.com/AdamClarkStandke/ReinforcementLearning/blob/main/ak8963.py)